MicrosoftDocs/microsoft-community-training/microsoft-community-training/analytics/in-built-reports/course-view-report.md

 ## Learner performance

 This section in the Course View enables an admin to track the learner’s progress and compare performance for a given course.
-In the table below, for each learner, you can see the completion percentage, number of lessons completed, number of assessments completed (including graded assessments), and average assessment score percentage (including graded assessment).
+In the table below, for each learner, you can see the completion percentage, number of lessons completed, number of assessments completed (including graded assessments), and average assessment score percentage.
 ![Learner performance](../../media/image%2873%29.png)

 > [!NOTE]